bitovi/documentjs/docs/documentjs.md

    and [Google Closure Compiler](https://developers.google.com/closure/compiler/docs/js-for-compiler) annotations.
  - Customize your site's theme and layout.
- - Generate docs for each version of your code.
+ - Generate multi-version documentation.

 The remainder of this page walks you through a "Quick Start Guide" that reads through all the `.js`, `.md` and `.markdown` files in a folder and creates a sibling `docs` folder with the generated documentation.
+Read the other guides for more detailed instructions.

 ## Install